Charles J. Chaput: Early life

 Charles Chaput was born on September 26, 1944, in Concordia, Kansas, one of three children of Joseph and Marian Helen (née DeMarais) Chaput.
 His father was a French Canadian who was descended from King Louis IX.
 His mother was a Native American of the Prairie Band Potawatomi tribe; his maternal grandmother was the last member of the family to live on a reservation.
 Chaput himself was enrolled in the tribe at a young age, taking the name Pietasa ("rustling wind").
 His Potawatomi name is "the wind that rustles the leaves of the tree" while his Sioux name is "good eagle".

 Chaput received his early education at Our Lady of Perpetual Help Grade School in Concordia.
 Deciding to become a priest at the age of 13, he attended St. Francis Seminary High School in Victoria, Kansas.

 In 1965, at age 21, Chaput entered the Order of Friars Minor Capuchin, a branch of the Franciscans, in Pittsburgh, Pennsylvania.
 In 1967, he graduated with a bachelor's degree in philosophy from St. Fidelis College Seminary in Herman, Pennsylvania.
 On July 14, 1968, he made his solemn profession as a Capuchin friar.
-In 1970, he earned a Master of Arts in religious education from Capuchin College in Washington, DC.
+In 1970, he graduated with a Master of Arts degree in religious education from Capuchin College in Washington, DC.

 Priesthood

 Chaput was ordained to the priesthood for the Capuchin Order by Bishop Cyril Vogel on August 29, 1970.
 He received a Master of Theology degree from the University of San Francisco in 1971.
 From 1971 to 1974, he was an instructor in theology and spiritual director at St. Fidelis College.
 He then served as executive secretary and director of communications for the Capuchin province in Pittsburgh until 1977.

-As a seminarian, Chaput was an active volunteer in the 1968 presidential campaign of Senator Robert F. Kennedy.
-As a young priest, he supported the election of Jimmy Carter as US president in 1976.
+As a seminarian, Chaput was an active volunteer in the 1968 US presidential campaign of Senator Robert F. Kennedy.
+As a young priest, he supported the election of Georgia Governor Jimmy Carter as US president in 1976.
 Chaput was appointed pastor of Holy Cross Parish in Thornton, Colorado.

 Chaput was elected vicar provincial for the Capuchin Province of Mid-America in 1977 and became secretary and treasurer for the province in 1980 and chief executive and provincial minister in 1983.
-He was among a group of Native Americans who greeted Pope John Paul II when he visited Phoenix, Arizona, in 1987.
+He was part of a group of Native Americans who greeted Pope John Paul II when he visited Phoenix, Arizona, in 1987.

 Episcopal career

 Bishop of Rapid City

-On April 11, 1988, Chaput was appointed bishop of the Diocese of Rapid City by John Paul II.
+On April 11, 1988, Chaput was appointed bishop of Rapid City by John Paul II.
 He was consecrated on July 26, 1988, by Archbishop Pio Laghi, with Archbishop John Roach and Archbishop James Stafford serving as co-consecrators.

-He was the second priest of Native American ancestry to be consecrated a bishop in the United States, after Donald Pelotte.
+Chaput was the second priest of Native American ancestry to be consecrated a bishop in the United States, after Bishop Donald Pelotte.
 He was the first Native American to be consecrated as an ordinary bishop rather than a titular bishop.
 He chose as his episcopal motto: "As Christ Loved the Church" from Ephesians 5:25.